astronomer/airflow-guides/guides/cross-dag-dependencies.md

 The [Airflow API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) is another way of creating cross-DAG dependencies.
 This is especially useful in [Airflow 2.0](https://www.astronomer.io/blog/introducing-airflow-2-0), which has a fully stable REST API.
 To use the API to trigger a DAG run, you can make a POST request to the `DAGRuns` endpoint as described in the [Airflow API documentation](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run).

-This method is useful if your dependent DAGs live in different Airflow environments (more on this in the Cross-Deployment Dependencies section below), or if the downstream DAG does not have any downstream dependencies in the upstream DAG (e.g. the downstream DAG is the last task in the upstream DAG).
-One drawback to this method is that the task triggering the downstream DAG will complete once the API call is complete, rather than when the downstream DAG is complete.
+This method is useful if your dependent DAGs live in different Airflow environments (more on this in the Cross-Deployment Dependencies section below).
+The task triggering the downstream DAG will complete once the API call is complete.

 Using the API to trigger a downstream DAG can be implemented within a DAG by using the [`SimpleHttpOperator`](https://registry.astronomer.io/providers/http/modules/simplehttpoperator) as shown in the example DAG below: